infinite-finite/shop-polymer-project-qa/README.md

 ## Introduction

-This project is for testing [Polymer Shop](https://shop.polymer-project.org/), an e-commerce test site, and is meant to demonstrate my mastery of manual testing, automated testing using Python and Selenium Webdriver, bug reporting, and tracking business requirements.
+This project is for testing [Polymer Shop](https://shop.polymer-project.org/), an e-commerce test site, and is meant to demonstrate my mastery of manual testing, bug reporting, and tracking business requirements.

 ## Navigating the Project